piman-dev/BRVM-PreconfiguredGames/Readme.md

-# BriarRose VM Pre-Configured Games
+# Stable pre-configured games for Winlator

-This is a repository for games that are pre-configured for playing on the BriarRose Virtual Machine (BRVM), and/or some other Wine-based emulators for Android, such as ExaGear, Winlator, MiceWine or GameHub.
+This is a repository for stable builds of pre-configured games, designed for playing on Winlator, GameFusion, MiceWine or similar software.

-BRVM is available here: https://github.com/piman-dev/BRVM